KOdexQ/KOdexQ/README.md

 # 💫 About Me:
-[personal workspace for environment and notes]
+[personal workspace for experiments and notes]

 # 💻 Tech Stack: